domger-ops/pi-cluster/README.md

 update: jan 12.23

 **Objective:**
-I am embarking on the creation of a home server using Raspberry Pi 4 with the primary aim of gaining hands-on experience in networking services.
+I am embarking on the creation of a home tftp server using Raspberry Pi 4 with the primary aim of gaining hands-on experience in networking services.
 The ultimate goal is to establish an accessible K3s cluster capable of running multiple applications encapsulated within Docker images.
 This project serves as a practical exploration of containerized environments and networking intricacies, enhancing my skills in the realm of distributed systems and cloud-native applications.

 **Hardware:**
 - Raspberry Pi 4 Model B - 8GB